Concordium/concordium.github.io/source/testnet/guides/run-node.rst

 After running ``concordium-node`` you can

 -  see your node on the """ , networkDashboardLink , """
--  access the node dashboard at `http://localhost:8099`_ (this link becomes active after the node is run)
 -  `query`_ information about blocks, transactions, and accounts

 Network dashboard